Ryan-Malloy/fish-tracker/README.md

 ## Overview

-Fish Tracker is a React-based application designed for fish enthusiasts to track and monitor their fish collections.
-This app provides a user-friendly interface for managing fish databases, including features for admins such as dashboard access and image uploads.
+Fish Tracker is a comprehensive React-based web application engineered to serve hatchery managers.
+The platform is tailored to facilitate the inventory management and monitoring of fish populations allowing for detailed tracking of fish growth and statistics over time.

 ### Tech Stack and Architecture